 Stanford mourns the loss of diplomat Warren Christopher, alumnus of Stanford Law School and former chair of the Board of Trustees

-Former U.S. Secretary of State Warren Christopher, an alumnus of Stanford Law School who served on the university's Board of Trustees from 1972-1992, died March 18.
-"Warren Christopher combined a boundless intellect with an elegant personal style," said Donald Kennedy, president emeritus of Stanford.
+Former U.S. Secretary of State Warren Christopher, an alumnus of Stanford Law School who served on the university’s Board of Trustees from 1972 to 1992, died March 18.
+“Warren Christopher combined a boundless intellect with an elegant personal style,” said Donald Kennedy, president emeritus of Stanford.

 Former U.S. Secretary of State Warren “Chris” Christopher, an alumnus of Stanford Law School who served on the university’s Board of Trustees from 1972-1992, including three years as chair of the board, has died.
 He was 85.

 Christopher died March 18 at his home in Los Angeles of complications from bladder and kidney cancer, said Sonja Steptoe of the law firm O’Melveny & Myers, where Christopher was a senior partner.